 In the same series, Earl had caused his teenage babysitter to become pregnant by poking holes in the condoms she and her boyfriend were using, because he had a crush on her and he was jealous.
 The couple is still together, having gotten married as a result of the girl's pregnancy, and their son is now grown up.
 He, however, is a mess; he dropped out of school, lives in the basement, is whiny and demanding, and uses a Jar Potty so he doesn't have to come upstairs to use the bathroom.
 Earl decides that the way to cross "Got the babysitter pregnant" off his list is to help him grow up.
 It's actually Randy that ends up doing it, though.

-Tom and John-Ralphio also fit.
+Tom and Jean-Ralphio also fit.
 They started Entertainment 720 together so they could look cool.
 The business tanks into debt in about 2 months because they didn't know that companies have to make money.

 Leslie fits, too.
 She is cheerful, hyperactive, and a little naïve.
 Not to mention her fondness for candy and dislike of vegetables.
 She is competent, however—indeed, very competent.